The VDM Mastermind team is an international collective of volunteers, dedicated to curing eye floaters.

 Unite for Clear Vision

-With an extensive design background in Marketing, Sports and Advertising, Zack is the Creative Director of the VDM Project.
+With an extensive design background in design and marketing, Zack is the Communications Manager of the VDM Project.

-Living and working in London, UK, Zack joined the movement to unify the brand and increase outreach across print, digital and social channels – generating more followers and revenue through a streamlined identity.
+He joined the movement to unify the brand and increase outreach across print, digital and social channels – generating more followers and making the objectives and goals clearer, while uniting more sufferers to create a stronger force for change.

-As a floater sufferer for many years, the VDM Project provided the perfect opportunity for Zack to volunteer, helping to unite and give hope to all those who share the same condition.
+As a floater sufferer for many years, the VDM Project provided the perfect opportunity for Zack to volunteer and give hope to all those who share the same condition.

 Patricia is a recent sufferer of eye floaters.
 In her quest to find a cure, she learned about the VDM Project and made the easy decision to join and support the project, representing Australia and New Zealand.